-The Elms offers hunters 12 distinctively different lodges on the plantation grounds or nearby farmland, which range from luxurious, five-star facilities to smaller, more rustic accommodations that may be leased for the full duck season or overnight rentals.
+The Elms offers hunters 12 distinctively different lodges on the grounds and nearby farmland, which range from luxurious, five-star facilities to smaller, more rustic accommodations that may be leased for the full duck season or overnight rentals.
 Lodging packages include a continental breakfast before the morning hunt, brunch following it, and evening cocktails, hors-d’oeuvres and a gourmet dinner in the plantation house dining room.

 Protecting the Past

-As a girl, growing up on a cotton farm in nearby Wabbaseka, Freeman used to venture down to nearby Altheimer, where she marveled at the sight of The Elms.
+As a girl, growing up on a farm in nearby Wabbaseka, Freeman used to venture down to nearby Altheimer, where she marveled at the sight of The Elms.